 Unused medications in homes create a public health and safety concern, because they can be accidentally ingested, stolen, misused, and abused.
 While the number of Americans who currently abuse prescription drugs dropped in 2013 to 6.5 million from 6.8 million in 2012, that is still more than double the number of those using heroin, cocaine, and hallucinogens like LSD and Ecstasy combined, according to the 2013 National Survey on Drug Use and Health.
 In addition, 22,134 Americans died in 2011 from overdoses of prescription medications, including 16,651 from narcotic painkillers, says the Centers for Disease Control and Prevention.
 The survey of users cited above also found that the majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.

 One important step we can take right now is to make sure we safely and securely dispose of unused, unneeded and expired medications.
-On Saturday, September 27th, the Van Buren County Sherriff’s Reserve and Van Buren County SAFE Coalition sponsored a National Drug Take-Back Day at the Douds Community Center.
-At the Take-Back Day 1 pound of prescription medication was collected by the Van Buren Sherriff’s Reserve Officers!
-In Illinois, Iowa, Kansas, Missouri, Nebraska and South Dakota 53,008 lbs or 27 tons of medication were collected.
-The public’s enormous response to DEA’s nine National Take Back Days demonstrates its recognition of the need for a way to prevent pill abuse and theft by ridding their homes of potentially dangerous prescription drugs.
-Last April Americans turned in over 780,000 pounds (390 tons) of prescription drugs.
-Since its first National Take Back Day in September of 2010, DEA has collected more than 4.1 million pounds (over 2,100 tons) of prescription drugs throughout all 50 states, the District of Columbia, and several U.S. territories.
+On Saturday, September 26th, the Van Buren County Sherriff’s Reserve Officers and Van Buren County SAFE Coalition sponsored a National Drug Take-Back Day at the Keosauqua Senior Center.
+At the Take-Back Day 25 pounds of prescription medication were collected by the Van Buren County Sherriff’s Reserve Officers!
+This was a part of the 742,771 pounds (371 tons) of prescription drugs collected across the nation.

 Law enforcement continues to have autonomy with respect to how they collect controlled substance prescription drugs from ultimate users, including holding take-back events.
 Any person or entity—DEA registrant or non-registrant—may partner with law enforcement to conduct take-back events.
 Patients also may continue to utilize the guidelines for the disposal of pharmaceutical controlled substances listed by the Food and Drug Administration and the Environmental Protection Agency.
 Any method of patient disposal that was valid prior to these new regulations being implemented continues to be valid.

 You do not have to wait for a local Drug Take Back event to dispose of your medication.
-Lee Pharmacy in Keosauqua accepts the return of prescription medications (excluding controlled substances at this time) during their regular hours at their pharmacy counter.
+Lee Pharmacy in Keosauqua accepts the return of prescription and over the counter medications (excluding controlled substances at this time) during their regular hours at their pharmacy counter.